canchengliu/nimo/index.md

 ## Patents

-Applied for and granted 9 Chinese patents, including the _pathology-aided diagnostic system based on artificial intelligence (Publication No. CN109360646A)_, among others.
+Applied for and granted 9 Chinese patents, including the _pathology-aided diagnostic system based on artificial intelligence_ (Publication No. CN109360646A), among others.

 ## Research Experience

-**Session-Based Fraud Detection in Online E-Commerce Transactions Using Recurrent Neural Networks (ECML PKDD'17)**<br>
+**Session-Based Fraud Detection in Online E-Commerce Transactions Using Recurrent Neural Network (ECML PKDD'17)**<br>
 _Data Mining Engineer, JD Finance, Beijing, China_ `Jun/2016 – Sep/2017`

-- **Fraud Detection System Design and Implementation:** Design and deployment of CLUE, a deep-learning-based fraud detection system using Recurrent Neural Networks (RNN) for JD.com.
+- **Fraud Detection System Design and Implementation:** Design and deployment of CLUE, a deep-learning-based fraud detection system using Recurrent Neural Network (RNN) for JD.com.
 The system efficiently captured user behavior through click sequences to identify fraudulent patterns in online transactions.
 - **Feature Extraction and Data Preprocessing:** Developed innovative techniques for feature extraction from raw web server logs, focusing on user click sequences.
 Utilized neural-network-based embeddings such as Item2Vec to represent detailed user behavior, improving the accuracy of fraud detection.
-- Addressing Imbalanced Datasets and Concept Drift: Tackled challenges posed by highly imbalanced datasets (fraudulent transactions represent less than 0.1% of the total) and the dynamic nature of fraudulent behaviors (concept drift).
+- **Addressing Imbalanced Datasets and Concept Drift:** Tackled challenges posed by highly imbalanced datasets (fraudulent transactions represent less than 0.1% of the total) and the dynamic nature of fraudulent behaviors (concept drift).
 Applied undersampling, thresholding, and incremental model updates to improve detection efficiency.

 <br>

 **CAMEL: A Weakly Supervised Learning Framework for Histopathology Image Segmentation (ICCV'19)**<br>
-_Algorithm Engineer, Thorough Image, Beijing, China_ `Aug/2018 – Jul/2019`
+_Algorithm Engineer, Thorough Images, Beijing, China_ `Aug/2018 – Jul/2019`

 - **Weakly Supervised Learning Framework:** Designed and implemented CAMEL, a weakly supervised learning framework that utilizes only image-level labels to automatically generate instance-level and approximate pixel-level annotations, significantly reducing the reliance on labor-intensive pixel-level labeling for cancerous region segmentation in histopathology images.
 - **Advanced Label Enrichment Techniques:** Developed and integrated combined Multiple Instance Learning (cMIL) with Max-Max and Max-Min criteria, alongside cascade data enhancement and image-level constraints, to enrich supervision information.
 Achieved performance on par with fully supervised methods in both instance-level classification and pixel-level segmentation on benchmark datasets such as CAMELYON16 and a colorectal adenoma dataset.